CogentRedTester/mpv-file-browser/docs/addons.md

 | script-message | triggered by the `get-directory-contents` script-message                                                |
 | addon          | caused by an addon calling the `parse_directory` API function - note that addons can set a custom state |

+The `properties` table is designed to be used to send options to parsers.
+It is recommended that addons nest their properties within a second table to avoid conflicts, for example the in-built cache parser checks the `properties.cache.use` field, and if set will either forcibly enable or bypass the cache for that particular parse.
-Note that all calls to any `parse` function during a specific parse request will be given the same parse_state table.
+All calls to any `parse` function during a specific parse request will be given the same parse_state table.
-This allows parsers to communicate with parsers of a lower priority using the `properties` table.
+This allows parsers to communicate with parsers of a lower priority by modifying the table.

+Be aware that this is still an experimental feature, so any properties used by 1st party addons may change at any time.

 #### Coroutines